on-the-t/on-the-t.github.io/_posts/2015-09-05-WTA-Aging-With-Greatness.md

   style="width: 800; height: 500;">
 </div>

 With the exit of 2 of 3 remaining teens (18 year-olds Belinda Bencic and Daria Kasatkina) on Day 5 of the US Open, only 19 year-old Anett Kontaveit will have a chance to breakthrough and turn the trends back in favor of the youngsters.
-To do so she would have to beat the seasoned thirty-something Williams' sisters back-to-back.
+To do so she would, in all probability, have to beat the seasoned thirty-something Williams' sisters back-to-back.
 Unlikely to happen.
 But, if she could pull it off, it would be a performance for the ages.

 ---